Menstrual hygiene management: Approaches for improvements

 MHM in schools should not be a stand-alone programme but should be integrated with existing programmes on WASH in schools, school health and nutrition programmes, puberty education programmes, and emergencies.

-In rural Bolivia a menstrual hygiene management game was developed for school girls that stimulated detailed responses, and diversified participatory activities in focus group discussions.
-The board game helped to ease girls’ discomfort discussing menstruation.
+In rural Bolivia, a menstrual hygiene management game was developed for school girls that stimulated detailed responses, and diversified participatory activities in focus group discussions.
+The board game helped to ease girls' discomfort discussing menstruation.

+In India, comic books Menstrupedia Comic have been used to educate children, street theatre performances to educate men and women, wall paintings and murals to engage community youth and art workshops and exhibitions to break the stigma and shame.

+In Bhutan, the Buddhist nuns, through the Bhutan Nuns Foundation, have revolutionised the menstrual health of the nuns living in nunneries.

+In Pakistan, many new start ups in this area have contributed to improving access and making the subject easier to talk about.
+In Balochistan, a tribal area of Pakistan, the first ever menstrual health participatory workshop, held in 2021, used poetry and art to raise awareness and change the discussion around the subject and make it more open.

 Improving MHM requires community-wide attitudinal changes.
-Involving men in MHM is a key in order to get them to support their wives and daughters.
+Involving men in MHM is key in order to get them to support their wives and daughters.
 Other organisations have also worked with games and stories to teach MHM, dispel common myths and start conversations.
-Gamess help to create a positive atmosphere around a topic generally associated with shame and embarrassment.
+Games help create a positive atmosphere around a topic generally associated with shame and embarrassment.

+An under researched area is how people living with disabilities cope with the challenges of menstruation, and how their care givers have to manage their menstrual hygiene and health for them.

+Further research investigation and practical assistance is also needed for those living in temporary shelters due to migration, climate change, flooding, earthquakes, communal riots or other such reasons of displacement.

 In 2014, Wash United initiated Menstrual Hygiene Day on May 28.
 Menstrual Hygiene Day creates an occasion for publicizing information about menstrual hygiene management issues in the media as a way to raise awareness, celebrate and normalize menstruation and menstrual hygiene.
 The day offers an opportunity to actively advocate for the integration of menstrual hygiene management into global, national, and local policies and programmes.